 Lieutenant-Colonel (as he was at the time) Ernest Swinton wrote in his book Eyewitness:

-As I drove away, I turned round to look at the Chateau of Hooge standing a little to the north of the road.
+As I drove away, I turned around to look at the Chateau of Hooge standing a little to the north of the road.
 The approach was packed with cars – a splendid advertisement to catch the eye of any chance enemy airman who happened to wander above and proclaim that here was a British headquarters.

 It may not have been necessary for the cars to be spotted by aerial reconnaissance because the Germans had control of ridges to the east and the concentration of cars must have caught their attention.
 A German aeroplane flew over the chateau, but this failed to alert the staff of the headquarters to possible danger, and work continued in a room overlooking the gardens.